N-AO5/tech264-IaC/Ansible notes/README.md

 ### Task 3: install and configure nodejs
 1. use ansible's apt command
 2. state: present - to keep the package running
+3. if in home direc. no need for sudo
 ```
   - name: install and config node.js
     ansible.builtin.apt: